jwjohns/OpenDeepResearcher-API/README.md

 # OpenDeepResearcher-API

 A REST API service for conducting deep research on any topic using AI.
-This project is an adaptation of Justin Pinkney's research notebook into a modular API service.
+This project is an adaptation of Matt Shumer's research notebook into a modular API service.

 ## Overview